 Lawsuits Against State Cost Taxpayers Hundreds of Thousands

 In September 2014, the Milwaukee Journal Sentinel reported, "The cost to taxpayers for defending the state against lawsuits over an investigation into Gov. Scott Walker and his allies has quickly escalated to more than $672,000."
-The bulk of the money has been spent defending "Milwaukee County District Attorney John Chisholm, special prosecutor Francis Schmitz and other officials who have been sued in federal court" over the investigation.
+The bulk of the money was spent defending "Milwaukee County District Attorney John Chisholm, special prosecutor Francis Schmitz and other officials who have been sued in federal court" over the investigation.
+As described above, those suits were eventually rejected by the Seventh Circuit Court of Appeals.

 Walker had told the Wisconsin Center for Investigative Journalism in December 2012 that "The more transparency involved, the more people could hold folks accountable, for whether it’s $5 or $500, or whatever the amount may be."
 But shortly afterward, campaign aide Kelly Rindfleisch wrote the opposite in a set of talking points for Walker.
 "Stress that donations to WiCFG are not disclosed and can accept corporate donations without limits,” she wrote.
 “Let them know that you can accept corporate contributions and it is not reported."